terkelg/deakins/readme.md

 type: `boolean`<br>
 default: `false`

 Enable lazy look-at.
 If true, the camera won't move before the look at point is inside the margin defined in [`options.margin`](#optionsmargin).
 If false the look-at point stays centered.
-Below is an illustration of a lazy canera.
+Below is an illustration of a lazy camera.

 <img width="250" src="https://github.com/terkelg/deakins/blob/master/lazy.gif?raw=true">